- Trust Marketing Platform

-Responding to negative comments adds even more potential for information gathering.
+Responding to negative reviews adds even more potential for information gathering.
 It is only when a customer agrees to discuss their issues further that a business will be able to benefit from their priceless personal feedback.

-Creating an open dialogue with an unhappy customer provides the best insights into a company’s greatest opportunities for growth.
+Open dialogue with an unhappy customer provides the best insights into a company’s greatest opportunities for growth.